sr99622/libonvif/README.md

 can enable non-technical users to access the program more easily.

 Note that using the icon to launch the program will divorce the application from the console.
-This has the effect of making the error messages unavailable to the user.
+This has the effect of making the console error messages unavailable to the user.
 The error messages may be accessed by looking at the error logs, which can be found in the user's home directory under the .cache folder.
-On Windows, this is %HOMEPATH%\\.cache\errors.txt and on Linux $HOME/.cache/errors.txt
+On Windows, this is %HOMEPATH%\\.cache\onvif-gui\errors.txt and on Linux $HOME/.cache/onvif-gui/errors.txt

 ---

 <details>
 <summary>Linux</summary>

-The icon can be added to the desktop by adding an onvif-gui.dekstop file to the /usr/share/applications directory.
-Administrator privileges are required to access this directory.
-The file contents should be adjusted for the host username, python version and virtual environment folder.
+In order to add an icon to the desktop, administrator privileges are required.
+The location of the virtual environment folder must also be known and is required when invoking the command to create the desktop icon.
+Please refer to the section on virtual environments for more detail.
+To add the icon, use the following command, substituting the local host virtual environment configuration as appropriate.

 ```
-[Desktop Entry]
-Version=1.2.5
-Name=onvif-gui
-Comment=onvif-gui
-Exec=/home/username/myenv/bin/onvif-gui %U
-Terminal=false
-Icon=/home/username/myenv/lib/python3.10/site-packages/gui/resources/onvif-gui.png
-StartupWMClass=onvif-gui
-Type=Application
-Categories=Application;Network
+sudo myenv/bin/onvif-gui --icon
 ```

+Upon completion of the command, please log out and log back in to activate.
+The icon may be found in the Applications Folder of the system.
+For example, on Ubuntu, the box grid in the lower left corner launches the Application Folder and the icon can be found there.
+Once launched, the application icon can be pinned to the start bar for easier access by right clicking the icon.

 </details>